Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 \subsection{Scaling of the on-axis velocity peak position and amplitude}

 The region of jet acceleration is followed by a velocity peak $u_{x,p}$ at $x_p$.
 Both $x_p$ and $u_{x,p}$ display a weak dependency on $Gr_{ac}$ that we shall now investigate.
 At $x=x_p$ and $r=0$, both $\partial u_x / \partial x$ and $\partial u_x / \partial r$ are zero, causing the left-hand side of the steady form of the Navier-Stokes equation~\eqref{eq:Navier-Stokes_dimensionless} to vanish.
-In other words, $u_{x,p}$ is controlled by a local balance between the acoustic and viscous forces:
+For any $Gr_{ac}$, $u_{x,p}$ is thus controlled by a local balance between the acoustic and viscous forces:

 where $U_{x,p}$ and $R_{jet,p}$ are orders of magnitude of the velocity amplitude and jet radius at $x_p$, respectively.
 Based on the definition of the axial momentum flux and Eqs.~\eqref{eq:axial_momentum_theoretical}, $R_{jet,p}$ can be related to $U_{x,p}$ through: